speedata/lxpath/Readme.md

 ## Limitations

 * This library is not unicode aware (see above).
-* Since Lua does not have “real” regular expressions, the functions that expect regular expressions behave in a strange way.
+* Since Lua does not have “real” regular expressions, the functions that expect regular expressions are not implemented (`matches()`, `replace()`, `tokenize()`).
+You should provide your own implementations of these functions.

-You can always override the XPath functions.
+You can override the XPath functions.

 ## Registering new XPath functions